Visiting: What to Expect

 - We pray boldly with confidence (Eph 3:10);

 Every church and aspect of life has a liturgy.
-Some are thoughtful and biblical and some are haphazard and human-centered.
+Some are biblically informed, and some are haphazard chaos.
 We desire to structure our liturgy as a dramatic encounter with the Father, the Son, and the Holy Spirit.
 A good liturgy empowers the community to have a foretaste of the future heavenly rest in a present covenant renewal.
-A beautiful liturgy enables God's children to receive the divine gifts of God to fill the person and the people.
+A beautiful liturgy enables God's children to receive the divine gifts of God as refreshment for the soul.

 - We focus on God and his word,